rohannso/sathe_shooters_AB_06/README.md

 ## ⚠ IMPORTANT DISCLAIMER
 *This project is designed to work ONLY with the custom-built simulated dark web environment created specifically for testing purposes.
 DO NOT attempt to use this tool with actual dark web sites or .onion URLs, as this could be illegal, dangerous, and expose your systems to malicious content.
 The developers take no responsibility for any misuse of this software.*

+---

 ## Overview
 This AI-powered Dark Web Threat Intelligence Platform combines OSINT techniques with advanced NLP to monitor and analyze potential threats on the dark web.
 The system proactively detects references to registered users and organizations in dark web forums and marketplaces, providing early warnings of potential cyber threats before they escalate.

 ## Features
-- *Automated Dark Web Scraping*: Collects data from simulated dark web environments
+✅ *Automated Dark Web Scraping* - Collects data from simulated dark web environments
-- *User Reference Monitoring*: Detects mentions of registered users' information in scraped content
+✅ *User Reference Monitoring* - Detects mentions of registered users' information in scraped content
-- *Real-Time Alerts*: Generates alerts when potential threats are identified
+✅ *Real-Time Alerts* - Generates alerts when potential threats are identified
-- *Interactive Dashboard*: Visualize threats and explore data through a Streamlit interface
+✅ *Interactive Dashboard* - Visualize threats and explore data through a Streamlit interface
-- *Risk Assessment*: Categorizes threats by risk level with recommended actions
+✅ *Risk Assessment* - Categorizes threats by risk level with recommended actions
-- *Periodic Scanning*: Continuously monitors for new threats at configurable intervals
+✅ *Periodic Scanning* - Continuously monitors for new threats at configurable intervals

+---

-## Project Structure
+## 📂 Project Structure

 dark-web-threat-intel/
 ├── app.py                    # Backend for the threat detection system
 ├── steam.py                  # Streamlit dashboard for threat visualization
 ├── alert_system.py           # LLM-powered alert generation system
 ├── threat_intel_data/        # Data directory
 │   ├── registered_users.json # Registered user information
 │   ├── threat_intel_*.json   # Scraped threat intelligence data